-In order to evaluate the resulting ontology, first the model of Figure 6 was syntactically verified using OLED to check if it is a valid OntoUML model, i.e., if it meets UFO constraints.
+In order to evaluate the resulting ontology, first the model of Figure 6 was syntactically verified using OLED3 to check if it is a valid OntoUML model, i.e., if it meets UFO constraints.
 Since the ontology was built from E-OPL, which is already grounded in UFO, we could observe a sensible reduction of syntactical problems, which were solved.
-Then, we used OLED to transform the OntoUML model into an OWL specification, generating an operational version of the ontology, populating it with data of a university.
+Then, we used OLED to transform the OntoUML model into an OWL specification, generating an operational version of the ontology, with the operational version in hands, we instantiated the ontology, populating it with data of a university.
 Then, we checked if the ontology was able to answer the competency questions, and also more elaborated questions, such as the students/professors proportion in the university, university centers, and departments.
 Based on this evaluation, it was possible to confirm that the ontology is consistent and that it is able to answer the proposed competency questions.